robertDouglass/opengoldbergvariations.org/content/discover/captain-fantastic-2016.md

 Ben: <cite>And?</cite>

-It's "interesting".
+Older Daughter: <cite>It's "interesting".</cite>

- Interesting.
+ Other children: <cite>Interesting.
 Illegal word!
-Kiera said "interesting".
+Kiera said "interesting".</cite>

- "Interesting" is a non-word.
+ Ben: <cite>"Interesting" is a non-word.
 You know you're supposed to avoid it.
-Be specific.
+Be specific.</cite>

- It's disturbing.
+ Older Daughter: <cite>It's disturbing.</cite>

- More specific.
+ Ben: <cite>More specific.</cite>

  ...

- Beause it's written from his perspective, you sort of understand and sympathize with him. which is kind of amazing because he's essentially a child molester.
+ Older Daughter: <cite>Beause it's written from his perspective, you sort of understand and sympathize with him. which is kind of amazing because he's essentially a child molester.
 But his love for her, it's beautiful.
 But it's also sort of a trick, because it's so wrong; he's hold and he basically rapes her.
 So, it makes me feel....
 I hate him.
-And somehow I feel sorry for him at the same time.
+And somehow I feel sorry for him at the same time.</cite>

 {{< figure src="/images/the-english-patient-goldberg-variations-800.jpg" class="full" caption="The English Patient: Hana plays Bach's Goldberg Variations" >}}